-Based upon a sensitivity model that measures market value changes caused by interest rate fluctuations, an immediate 100-basis point change in interest rates would have had an immaterial effect on the market value of our available-for-sale securities as of December 31, 2020.
+Based upon a sensitivity model that measures market value changes caused by interest rate fluctuations, an immediate 100-basis point change in interest rates would have had an immaterial effect on the market value of our available-for-sale securities as of March 31, 2021.
 Fluctuations in the value of our available-for-sale securities caused by changes in interest rates are recorded in other comprehensive income and are only realized if we sell the underlying securities.

 Additionally, as described in Note 8 of the Notes to the Unaudited Consolidated Financial Statements, we entered into a credit agreement that provides for a revolving credit facility ("credit facility") in the aggregate amount of \$250.0 million, which may be increased up to \$375.0 million.
 Borrowings under the credit facility will generally bear interest at a rate based upon the London Interbank Offered Rate ("LIBOR") (or a replacement rate for LIBOR) or, at our sole option, an adjusted base rate plus an applicable margin based on our then-applicable net senior secured leverage ratio.
-As of December 31, 2020, we had \$100.0 million in borrowings outstanding under the credit facility.
-Because interest rates applicable to the credit facility are variable, we are exposed to market risk from changes in the underlying index rates, which affects our interest expense.
-A hypothetical increase of 100 basis points in interest rates would not have had a significant impact on our results of operations.
+As of March 31, 2021, we had no amounts drawn on the credit facility as we had repaid \$100.0 million in borrowings previously outstanding.
+To the extent that we draw additional amounts under the credit facility, we may be exposed to increased market risk from changes in the underlying index rates, which affects our interest expense.